RobertLukan/rpi-cm4-custom-board/README.md

 I made several design decisions that suited my needs, such as different GPIO header connector, and 4-pin Groove connectors for UART and I2C, so they might not be suitable for your needs.

+One important detail, I am powering this board with the Raspberry Pi power supply.
+Other power supplies with USB C connector might not work as RPI requires quite some power and I would need to implement USB PD.

 License:
 Please feel free to use the design.
 Released under the following license: https://ohwr.org/cern_ohl_p_v2.txt